The "Keying Error" Problem

 How to Appeal a Keying Error

-- Gather your payment receipt (shows you paid)
+- Gather your payment receipt (or app/bank record) showing you paid for the session.

-- Write a clear explanation of the typo
+- Write a clear, factual explanation of the typo and why it was a genuine mistake.

 What If They Reject Your Appeal?